Non-stop flights to Oslo (OSL)

 Qatar Airways (Oneworld): year-round flights from Doha (DOH).

-Non-stop flights from India / South Asia to Oslo
+Non-stop flights from China to Oslo

 Non-stop flights from South-East Asia to Oslo